 - Pour in the olive oil.

-- Season to taste with salt and pepper, and garnish with fresh chives, if desired.
+- Season with salt and pepper and sprinkle with chopped chives, if you like, and serve.

 Serving suggestions